-UK officials call this drug resistance 'one of the biggest threats facing us today' and a Government report released this time last year estimated that by 2050, 300 million people around the world could die early from exposure to antimicrobial (the broad scientific word for organism-killing drugs like antibiotics) resistant infections.
+UK officials call this drug resistance 'one of the biggest threats facing us today' and a Government report released a couple of years ago estimated that by 2050, 300 million people around the world could die early from exposure to antimicrobial (the broad scientific word for organism-killing drugs like antibiotics) resistant infections.
 Scary stuff.
 Scarier still, scientists are finding newly mutated superbugs in Chinese agriculture.
 So the health threats posed to people and food by antimicrobial resistance (AMR) is under the spotlight.
 But what about pets?

 Which is where we come back to last year's European Antibiotic Awareness Day.
 In the UK, the awareness day has been turned into a springboard to educate people about AMR and superbugs, in the form of a public health campaign called Antibiotic Guardian.
 Officials want doctors, dentists and the public to pledge to safeguard vital antibiotics and use them properly.
 But, as The Bella Moss Foundation (BMF) has reminded Government officials, our pets get treated with antibiotics too, and superbugs don't discriminate who they infect (your cat is just as welcoming a home to them as you are!).